AlpacaTravel/graphql-docs/README.md

 We are offering the Alpaca Travel services to assist you do things like:

-- Access content and leverage the capabilities of Alpaca Travel into your app or website :relieved: :car::bike::airplane:
+- Access content and leverage the capabilities of Alpaca Travel into your app or website :relieved: :rocket:
-- Manage and access place information as your own powerful place database :mount_fuji::performing_arts::hotel::ferris_wheel::tent:
+- Manage and access place information as your own powerful place database :performing_arts::hotel::ferris_wheel::mount_fuji:
 - Build applications to help users plan favourites, tracks and trails, trips and itineraries :bookmark::pencil2:
 - Access capabilities such as searching routes, building isochrones, uploading